Brandishing a Firearm Criminal Lawyer

 Who has the right to own a firearm?

 Everyone over 18 years old has the right to purchase a firearm as long as they are not a convicted felon, convicted of certain misdemeanor offenses or have mental health issues.
-In California, you can carry a gun legally with a conceal carry permit.
+In California, you can carry a gun legally with a concealed carry permit.
 However, it is often difficult to be issued a CCW permit without the existence of special circumstances to carry.
 Often good cause for issuance requires an ongoing danger at work resulting in theft or physical harm.
 Carrying large amounts of cash or constantly being confronted in hostile situations may be sufficient to show good cause.
 Also, these circumstances can be seen as mitigation in your criminal case in getting charges reduced or dismissed.
 Anyone who legally can carry a handgun must go through training such as obtaining a valid handgun safety certificate.

 What is the penalty for brandishing a weapon in San Diego?